mkdocstrings/griffe/docs/guide/users/extending.md

 Griffe then follows the [Visitor pattern](https://www.wikiwand.com/en/Visitor_pattern) to walk the tree and extract information.
 For ASTs, Griffe uses its [Visitor agent][griffe.Visitor] and for object trees, it uses its [Inspector agent][griffe.Inspector].

-Sometimes during the walk through the tree (depth-first order), both the visitor and inspector agents will trigger events.
+Sometimes during the walk through the source or runtime objects, both the visitor and inspector agents will trigger events, called **analysis events**.
 These events can be hooked on by extensions to alter or enhance Griffe's behavior.
 Some hooks will be passed just the current node being visited, others will be passed both the node and an instance of an [Object][griffe.Object] subclass, such as a [Module][griffe.Module], a [Class][griffe.Class], a [Function][griffe.Function], an [Attribute][griffe.Attribute], or a [Type Alias][griffe.TypeAlias].
 Extensions will therefore be able to modify these instances.

+Once the Griffe tree for a given package has been fully constructed, Griffe will trigger a second set of events, called **load events**, by walking the tree again. **It is safer to use load events as they are triggered only once data is complete for a given package**, contrary to the analysis events which are triggered *while the Griffe tree is still being built*.

 The following flow chart shows an example of an AST visit.
 The tree is simplified: actual trees have a lot more nodes like `if/elif/else` nodes, `try/except/else/finally` nodes, [and many more][ast.AST].